-- 5. APPARATUS AND FUNCTIONS - 5.1 Selectors and Switches - is used for each 20 or less district selectors that are to be tested.
-This switch serves to connect the individual leads (LF), (B) and (DB) for controlling the line finder and district selector, also the particular."Z" lead which connects the start circuit. - 5.12 Group Connector Stepper Two 200 type selectors which are designated (GA) and (GB), serve to associate the test circuit with a connector stepper, and to the start circuit of the frame being served by the district selectors reached by the connector stepper.
-A synchronizing arrangement is employed to keep these steppers in step. - 5.13 Master Stepper Two 200 type selectors designated (MA) and (MB) serve the proper set of group connectors.
+5.02 Group Connector Stepper

+The 200 type selectors which are designated (GA) and (GB), serve to associate the test circuit with a connector stepper, and to the start circuit of the frame being served by the district selectors reached by the connector stepper.
+A synchronising arrangement is employed to keep these steppers in step.

+5.03 Master Stepper

-The master steppers permit the use of 20 group connectors. - 5.14 Test Sequence Switch B141 This sequence switch serves to control the 200 type selectors that connect the test circuit to the circuit to be tested.
+Two 200 type selectors designated (MA) and (MB) serve the proper set of group connectors.
+The master steppers permit the use of 20 group connectors.

+5.04 Test Sequence Switch B141

+This sequence switch serves to control the 200 type selectors that connect the test circuit to the circuit to be tested.
 It makes the busy test and advances the district selector leads of the unit being tested.
-It makes one revolution for each test imposed. - 5.15 Class Sequence Switch This sequence switch controls the various tests imposed for the various classes of calls that tests are made for on each district selector.
-The testing of this switch is controlled by relays operated from the first terminal of the connector switches by means of a cross-connecting method.
+It makes one revolution for each test imposed.

+5.05 Class Sequence Switch

+This sequence switch controls the various tests imposed for the various classes of calls that tests are made for en each district selector.
+The testing of this switch is controlled by relays eperated from the first terminal of the connector switches by means of a cross-connecting method.

-5.2 Lamps
+5.06 Progress Lamps